 In some cases, you may need or want to invest money to generate more referrals.
 For example, if you know the value of a referral is at least $750 and your conversion rate is 30%, then you can spend up to $225 to spark referrals.

 Depending on your numbers, it may make sense to give a free or discounted product or service to people who refer you a customer.
-Even small incentives can have enormous impact because referred prospects are typically pre-sold and less price sensitive.
+Even small incentives can have an enormous impact because referred prospects are typically pre-sold and less price sensitive.
 That means you’ll close more sales (and at higher prices) to referred prospects versus prospects generated by other marketing channels.

 I hope by thinking through these 21 questions you now have a handful of action items to improve your marketing systems.
-If you have any questions or need clarification then post a comment below.